AWSTerraformModules/BaseNetworkingResources/README.md

-# Base Networking Resources Module by 7Clouds
+# Base Networking Resources Module by Seven Technologies

 Thank you for riding with us!
 Feel free to download or reference this respository in your terraform projects and studies

 This module is a part of our product SCA — An automated API and Serverless Infrastructure generator that can reduce your API development time by 40-60% and automate your deployments up to 90%!

-Check it out at https://seventechnologies.cloud/
+Get in touch via admin@seventechnologies.cloud if you have any doubts or suggestions and check out our website for other solutions: https://seventechnologies.cloud/

-Please rank this repo 5 starts if you like our job!
+Don't forget to star rate our repo if you like our job!

 ## Diagram